schorschii/Companion4Linux/README.md

 Further hints:
 - Temporary files will be saved in `~/.cache/companion/tmp`.
 Please ensure that you have write permissions in that directory.
-- You can replace the cert paths in the script with absolute paths.
 - You can put `start.sh` in your personal autostart.
 - You can copy `companion.desktop` into `/etc/xdg/autostart` to install it in autostart for all users.
 Please do not forget to adjust the script path in the `companion.desktop` file.